 The cornerstone of both investing and gambling is the anticipation of a return, the only thing is that it should be congruous with the risks undertaken.

-It’s quite astounding to see many investors getting swayed by a wave of stock market volatility.
+Are you an investor or a gambler? – It’s quite astounding to see many investors getting swayed by a wave of stock market volatility.
 Stock markets in India are similar to your ping-pong game, it’s quite obvious that the stocks will keep oscillating back and forth.
 But does the value or fundamentals of a company change with a 2-5% stock market movement?

 Investing means putting money, effort, time, etc. into something to make a profit or get an advantage.
 And such investments can be in education/knowledge, financial assets, real estate, commodities, etc. Just like investments are not restricted to the financial world, gambling is not confined to casinos or betting in sports such as cricket, horse racing, or football.